gelosecurity/ABG-HUNTER/README.md

 ### Automated Bug Gathering Hunter
 ![image](https://user-images.githubusercontent.com/49821326/216807044-c3de5c7d-da4f-4b01-8f50-b1c78366f3ec.png)

 This tool automates the process of bug bounty recon and vulnerability scanning.
 It requires all the tools to be in the user's local bin path.
 Also, Nuclei is hardcoded to throttle requests at a reasonable speed.
-Feel free to change this based off the program's requirements.
+Feel free to change this based off the bounty program's requirements.

 ## Usage
 `python3 ABG-Hunter.py -d <domain> [-e <exclude_file>]`